EmbeddedChan/VoltCalcR/README.md

 R1 and R2 value ranges can be manually set.

 In custom IC mode, please refer to your IC datasheet to define proper resistor limits.
+## ☕ Support

+If you find this project helpful, you can [buy me a coffee](https://www.paypal.me/didadi2024) via PayPal.

+Thank you! 🙏